 Now that you have peace of mind, you can focus on productivity.
 On this front, Fellow does pretty well: it's designed to help you wrangle your schedule as it tosses around, with a feed and calendar to see upcoming meetings, making it easy to see how your day is about to unfold.
 As you invite your team, you can collaborate on channels, organizing meetings for easy access.
 And it takes care of the entire meeting cycle: from meeting briefs and agendas, to note-taking and action items, to analytics and a Fellow copilot to answer any questions you have about your meetings.

-Fellow price: Free plan available for 5 AI recordings/user; Team plan starts at $11/user/month (or $9/user/month when billed annually).
+Fellow price: Free plan available for 5 AI recordings/user; paid plans from $7/user/month (billed annually).

 Best free AI meeting assistant